 One more point: I’d argue that, in addition, the alliance should take on responsibilities currently delegated to transnational entities that consistently fail to accomplish their missions.

 There are dozens of U.N.-affiliated organizations, from the World Food Program to the International Telecommunications Union to the International Atomic Energy Agency.
 They ought to be audited and evaluated.

 We should continue funding those doing adequate work.
 We should help fix those not irreparably broken.
 But in these strained economic times, why should America and its partners be sending checks to those that achieve nothing or do harm?

 The U.N.
 Human Rights Council clearly falls into that third category.
 And the World Health Organization, it is now apparent, takes its marching orders from Beijing.
 Where, outside the U.N. system, does the leader of such an entity lose the confidence of his largest donor—the United States gives the WHO 10 times as much as China—and not offer his resignation?

-In a world that has suddenly been made sicker and poorer, sensible people on the left and right ought to be see the wisdom of sowing a new garden, one in which friendly nations would gather, while socially distancing from hostile regimes that for too long have been allowed to leverage the West’s wealth and good will to their advantage and our detriment.
+In a world that has suddenly been made sicker and poorer, sensible people on the left and right ought to see the wisdom of sowing a new garden, one in which friendly nations would gather, while socially distancing from hostile regimes that for too long have been allowed to leverage the West’s wealth and goodwill to their advantage and our detriment.